Share via

 Common Recovery Mistakes

-Effective recovery after workouts is vital for enhancing performance and reducing injury risks.
-Unfortunately, many individuals inadvertently undermine their recovery by falling into typical traps.
+Unfortunately, many undermine their recovery by falling into typical traps.

 Neglecting Cool-Down: Skipping cool-down routines and stretching can result in muscle soreness and tightness, which compromises flexibility and heightens the risk of injuries.